PHOTOX/ABIN/interfaces/MACE/README.md

 > The tricky part is to install the correct binary version of PyTorch, as it needs to match your CUDA version.
 > The `--torch-backend=auto` should autodetect your environment and install the correct version.
 > In HPE clusters, make sure you load your CUDA environment before running the installation.
-> Please read the [uv PyTorch documentation]()https://docs.astral.sh/uv/guides/integration/pytorch/#automatic-backend-selection for more information.
+> Please read the [uv PyTorch documentation](https://docs.astral.sh/uv/guides/integration/pytorch/#automatic-backend-selection) for more information.
 > If your machine doesn't have a GPU accelerator, the installation will automatically pick up the CPU-only build.

-ABIN itself must be compiled using the MPICH compiler, see top-level README for instructions.
+ABIN itself must be compiled using the MPICH compiler, see top-level [README.md](../../README.md) for instructions.

 After installation, run the MACE tests to make sure the basic communication works.
 ```console